aBLeeWeeAN/Space-Tourism-Website/README.md

   git clone https://github.com/aBLeeWeeAN/Space-Tourism-Website
   ```

-Then use this command to download all project dependencies via the [Node.js][Node.js-url] runtime:
+Navigate to the project folder in your terminal and run the following command to install all project dependencies:

 * npm